-Typically, CHR are used within a CLP environment such as Eclipse or Sicstus Prolog [4].
-This means that propagation algorithms are described via CHR, while the underlying CLP language is used to define search procedures and auxiliary predicates.
+Typically, CHRs are used within a CLP environment such as Eclipse or Sicstus Prolog [4].
+This means that propagation algorithms are described via CHRs, while the underlying CLP language is used to define search procedures and auxiliary predicates.
 This is the case in our implementation of soft constraints, where the underlying language is Sicstus Prolog.
-Notice that the actual running code has been slightly edited to abstract away from technicalities like cuts and term copying.
+The actual code has been slightly edited to abstract away from technicalities like cuts and term copying.

-4.1 Choice of the semiring
+Choice of the semiring.
 The implementation is parametric w.r.t. the semiring.
-To choose one particular semiring S, the user states (that is, asserts) the fact semiring(S) using the predicate use_semiring(S), defined as follows:
+To choose one particular semiring S, the user states (that is, asserts) the fact semiring(S) using the predicate use_semiring(S).